 Hana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hana is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Hana who work in management occupations (18.10%), office and administrative support (14.84%), and food service (10.98%).

-One of the nice things about Hana is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hana is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Hana is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.85% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Hana is somewhat higher than in the average US city of 21.84%: 26.85% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Hana in 2022 was $30,609, which is lower middle income relative to Hawaii and the nation.
 This equates to an annual income of $122,436 for a family of four.
 However, Hana contains both very wealthy and poor people as well.